ButterscotchV/butterscotchv.github.io/vr/slimevr-skeleton-example.md

 ![An image of a SteamVR tracker, side view]({{ site.url }}/img/vr/slime-skeleton-2.png)
 ![An image of a SteamVR tracker, angled view]({{ site.url }}/img/vr/slime-skeleton-2-1.png)

+# Credit

+The cases used for the illustration of SlimeVR trackers is the [Hyperion case (https://github.com/Smeltie/Hyperion)](https://github.com/Smeltie/Hyperion) by Smeltie.